 Bedlam breaks loose with shrewd Basavaraju playing divide and rule between Gudsikara and Gowda.
 Gudsikara’s affair with Sundari is no hidden secret in the village but when she gets pregnant, a failed abortion attempt gets public and Sundari falsely implicates Gowda.

 Gudsikara’s masculinity is hurt and his acts of personal vendetta leave a lot of blood of his men on his hands.
-No appeal for truce from Gowda saves Shivapura from being hurled into an abyss culminating in the loss of Karimayi’s golden face on Widow full moon night.
+No appeal for a truce from Gowda saves Shivapura from being hurled into an abyss culminating in the loss of Karimayi’s golden face on Widow full moon night.

-Will the mother reappear on the Wife full moon night answering fervent prayers of the villagers?
+Will the mother reappear on the Wife full moon night answering the fervent prayers of the villagers?
 Will the soul of Shivapura resurrect itself?

 Don’t ask where she went